Belgium

 Archiving Mandatory for seven years Optional

-Key features of Belgium’s E-invoicing system
+Key features of Belgium’s e-invoicing system

 Belgium’s e-invoicing system involves: